gio-del/Eriantys-Board-Game/README.md

 To start the CLI type `java -jar AM23Eriantys_client.jar [--cli | -c]` in your terminal.
 #### GUI
 To start the GUI type `java -jar AM23Eriantys_client.jar` in your terminal or just double-click the executable file.
+For a better user experience we recommend setting the screen scale parameter to 125/150%

 ## Coverage
 Detailed coverage report can be found [here](deliverables/final/coverage_report).